 The specific cause of AUD is unknown.
 It is often a complex combination of factors, including genetics and environment.

 Factors that may increase your chance of AUD include: Genetic makeup that affects how your body uses alcoholFamily members with a history of alcohol misuseUse of alcohol at an early age

 or non-medical use of prescription drugs

 Easy access to alcoholic beveragesSituations with high peer pressure and/or emotional stress

 Psychiatric disorders, such as

-Some of the Organs Damaged in Alcohol Abuse
+Some of the Organs Damaged with Alcohol Use Disorder

 Copyright © Nucleus Medical Media, Inc.

 It may not be possible to prevent AUD, but it tends to run in families.
 If you have family members that have a history of problem drinking, be aware that you may have an increased risk for addictive behaviors.